 The experimental design enables us to look at various likely or unlikely pre-electoral coalitions that do not exist in reality and maybe this is the most important added value of this experimental design.
 First, in the case of unlikely coalitions, this is theoretically relevant.
-By offering the option to vote for a party where the two partners have strong ideological differences, we extend the range of the independent variable, thus strengthening our models.
+By offering the option to vote for a party in which the two partners have strong ideological differences, we extend the range of the independent variable, thus strengthening our models.
 Second, the likely coalitions have strong policy relevance.
 For quite some years, for example, there have been intensive debates about the possibility that Green and Socialist parties would join forces.
 From an ideological point of view, the distance between both parties is indeed very small, so that, according to the theory, they would be perfect partners to join forces in a cartel.
 Mostly for strategic and personal reasons, however, such a green/red coalition has never emerged, although there are various examples of successful cooperation at the local level.
 The experimental approach, here too, allows us to test the occurrence.

 During the academic year 2007-2008 (n = 643) we tested these different coalitions, and indeed this kind of test proved to be crucial for our purpose.
-First of all, the results of this wave show that the major political parties are indeed well-represented in this student sample.
+First of all, the results of this wave show that the major political parties are indeed well represented in this student sample.
 Although the electoral strength of the parties in this sample cannot always be directly compared to their electoral results, it is important to note that for all the major parties there are sufficient respondents in the sample to conduct valid tests.
 First, if we want to test the hypothesis of ideological distance, we need a valid assessment of the left-right placement of the parties.
 Two methods were applied to arrive at such an assessment.
-First, we asked students themselves to rate all the parties on such a scale, and secondly an expert rating was used.
+First, we asked students themselves to rate all the parties on such a scale, and second, an expert rating was used.
 Both measurements, however, correlated very strongly, not only validating the insights gained from the student sample, but also providing us with more confidence in the measurement.
-As can be observed in Table 11.2, Socialists and Greens are situated in the left side of the political spectrum, the Christian Democrats right in the middle, and the Nationalists and Populists toward the right.
+As can be observed in Table 11.2,